viaart/DisplayedAppSwitcher/README.md

 ## Changelog

 - v1.5.0
+  - Setup is now signed and trusted by Microsoft
-  - Upgrade to .NET 8.0 (LTS)
+  - Upgraded to .NET 8.0 — the runtime is now embedded, so .NET no longer needs to be installed separately
-  - Upgrade CsWin32 to 0.3.269 (stable)
-  - Make the installer use the user AppData folder instead of Program Files to avoid UAC prompts during updates.
+  - Updated dependencies
+  - Installation moved to AppData to avoid falsely reported completed upgrades and no longer requires administrator privileges
+  - Minor Improvements
+    - Updated README with current Zoom screenshots and up-to-date instructions
 - v1.4.1
-  - Fix auto-positioning to be more precise by looking for JW Library's secondary window more carefully.
+  - Fix auto-positioning to be more precise by looking for JW Library's secondary window more carefully
 - v1.4.0
   - Add support for Zoom 6.7.2
-  - Add automatic positioning of the secondary Zoom window to the secondary monitor if it is not there.
+  - Add automatic positioning of the secondary Zoom window to the secondary monitor if it is not there
 - v1.3.3
-  - Updated logic to discover new versions of JW Library.
+  - Updated logic to discover new versions of JW Library
 - v1.3.2
-  - Implement new logic to address naming changes in JW Library.
+  - Implement new logic to address naming changes in JW Library
 - v1.3.1
-  - Make setup show uninstall dialog of the previous version instead of a doing it quietly.
+  - Make setup show uninstall dialog of the previous version instead of a doing it quietly
 - v1.3.0
   - Check for updates upon wake up from hibernation or sleep
 - v1.2.0
   - Update for Zoom Workspace
   - Check for new versions with menu and when the app starts
-- v1.0.4 - Change keys `F5` & `F6` shortcuts to `F9` & `F10` as `F5` is clashing with the refreshing command.
+- v1.0.4 - Change keys `F5` & `F6` shortcuts to `F9` & `F10` as `F5` is clashing with the refreshing command
-- v1.0.3 - Fix Zoom simply flashing when asked to go to the fore.
+- v1.0.3 - Fix Zoom simply flashing when asked to go to the fore
-- v1.0.2 - Filter out third Zoom window when the meeting is not running.
+- v1.0.2 - Filter out third Zoom window when the meeting is not running
-- v1.0.0.1 - Singleton - only one app allowed to run at a time.
+- v1.0.0.1 - Singleton - only one app allowed to run at a time

 ## How Auto-positioning Works

-Zoom's secondary window sometimes appears on the wrong monitor (typically the primary one) after starting or joining a meeting.
+Zoom's secondary window almost always appears on the wrong monitor (typically the primary one) after starting or joining a meeting.
 The auto-position feature solves this by detecting where JW Library's secondary window is displayed and moving Zoom's secondary window to that same monitor.

 Here's what happens when you press `F10` (switch to Zoom):